Attacking SMB

 For instance, on Windows, SMB can run directly over port 445 TCP/IP without the need for NetBIOS over TCP/IP, but if Windows has NetBIOS enabled, or we are targetting a non-Windows host, we will find SMB running on port 139 TCP/IP.
 This means that SMB is running with NetBIOS over TCP/IP.

-Another protocol that is commonly related to SMB is MSRPC (Microsoft Remote Procedure Call).
-RPC provides an application developer a generic way to execute a procedure (a.k.a. a function) in a local or remote process without having to understand the network protocols used to support the communication, as specified in MS-RPCE, which defines an RPC over SMB Protocol that can use SMB Protocol named pipes as its underlying transport.
+Another protocol that is commonly related to SMB is MSRPC (Microsoft Remote Procedure Call)arrow-up-right.
+RPC provides an application developer a generic way to execute a procedure (a.k.a. a function) in a local or remote process without having to understand the network protocols used to support the communication, as specified in MS-RPCEarrow-up-right, which defines an RPC over SMB Protocol that can use SMB Protocol named pipes as its underlying transport.

 To attack an SMB Server, we need to understand its implementation, operating system, and which tools we can use to abuse it.
 As with other services, we can abuse misconfiguration or excessive privileges, exploit known vulnerabilities or discover new vulnerabilities.
 Furthermore, after we gain access to the SMB Service, if we interact with a shared folder, we need to be aware of the content in the directory.
 Finally, if we are targetting NetBIOS or RPC, identify which information we can get or what action we can perform on the target.